-Here are some points to consider when creating that safe area for play activities.
+Here are some points to consider when creating a safe area for play activities.

 - Make sure the flooring is level, with some protective covering.
-It could be rubber matting or carpeting but something to protect your child for the inevitable hard falls.
+It could be rubber matting or carpeting but something to protect your child from the inevitable hard falls.

 - Keep outdoor equipment age-appropriate.
 Remember to check if it is safe to use, free of unwanted nails or splinters and in good order.

-- Arrange equipment so there is enough run around space between items.
+- Arrange equipment so there is enough space to run around between items.